microsoft/php-sdk-binary-tools/README.md

 # PHP SDK

-PHP SDK is a tool kit for Windows PHP builds
+PHP SDK is a tool kit for Windows PHP builds.

 # License